Hydroponics systems for marijuana growers have been around for a long time.

 They need to be watered in meticulously measured cycles, and there isn’t a lot of room for error.

-The schedule and volume you need to follow when watering your substrate is dependent on the size of your Cannabis plant, the temperatures, the humidity, the levels of carbon dioxide in the environment and the substrate medium you’re using.
+The schedule and volume you need to follow when watering your substrate is dependent on the size of your Cannabis plant, the temperature levels, the humidity, the levels of carbon dioxide in the environment and the substrate medium you’re using.

 Your roots systems will grow around pieces of substrate while an irrigation system waters the roots.